RootMePLS/teamcity-ldap-sync/README.md

       -w, --wildcard-search         Search AD group with wildcard (e.g. R.*.Teamcity.*) - TESTED ONLY with Active Directory -f <config>, --file <config>  Configuration file to use

-## Importing LDAP users into Zabbix
+## Importing LDAP users into Teamcity

 Now that we have the above mentioned configuration file created, let's import our groups and users from LDAP to Teamcity.